Q: What is Youth Villages’ LifeSet program?

 Q: Where does Youth Villages provide the LifeSet program?

 A: The program serves over 1,295 young adults each day across the state of Tennessee.
-Youth Villages also provides LifeSet services to young adults in Georgia, Massachusetts, Mississippi, Oklahoma, Oregon and North Carolina.
+Youth Villages also provides LifeSet services to young adults in Georgia, Kentucky, Massachusetts, Mississippi, New Hampshire, Oklahoma, Oregon and North Carolina.
 We are expanding LifeSet through direct service in states and through partnerships with innovative agencies and high-performing nonprofit organizations across the country.
 In select locations, we train and support providers who offer LifeSet to young people in their communities.
 The network of providers enables Youth Villages to share best practices and collectively advocate for federal funding to support these young people.
 For more information about becoming a partner, email firstname.lastname@example.org.

 Q: How many young adults have been served by Youth Villages’ LifeSet program?